johnrearden/pa-data-driven-design/README.md

 	- We want to understand a cluster profile to present potential options to maintain or bring the prospect to a non-churnable cluster.

 ## ML Business Case

-### Predict Churn
+### Predict Multi Engine
 #### Classification Model
-- We want an ML model to predict if a prospect will churn based on historical data from the customer base, which doesn't include tenure and total charges since these values are zero for a prospect.
+- We want an ML model to predict if an Airplane have a Multi Engine or single Engine on historical General Aviation Airplane data.
 The target variable is categorical and contains 2-classes.
 We consider a **classification model**.
-It is a supervised model, a 2-class, single-label, classification model output: 0 (no churn), 1 (yes churn)
+It is a supervised model, a 2-class, single-label, classification model output: 0 (no Multi Engine), 1 (yes Multi Engine).
-- Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
+- Our ideal outcome is to provide our client with a predictor tool that can assist in feasibility studies of new proposal.
 - The model success metrics are
-	- at least 80% Recall for Churn, on train and test set
+	- at least 80%"""""""""""""""""""" Recall for Multi Engine, on train and test set
 	- The ML model is considered a failure if:
-		- after 3 months of usage, more than 30% of newly onboarded customers churn (it is an indication that the offers are not working or the model is not detecting potential churners)
+		- !!!!!!!!!!!!!!!!
-		- Precision for no Churn is lower than 80% on train and test set.
-(We don't want to offer a free discount to many non-churnable prospects)
+		- Precision for no Multi Engine is lower than 80% on train and test set.
+(We don't want wrong decisions on configuration, such as Single or Multi Engine to be passed on to the Preliminary design phase potentially resulting in extremely costly redesigns if the misstake  isn ot discovered until the Preliminary Design phase or, even worse, in the Detailed Design phase)
-- The model output is defined as a flag, indicating if a prospect will churn or not and the associated probability of churning.
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).
-- Heuristics: Currently, there is no approach to predict churn on prospects
+- The model output is defined as a flag, indicating if an Airplane have Multi or Single Engines.
+- Heuristics: Currently, there are many predictor tools similar to this however most are in-house (and therefore not accessible) and our client want to develope a solid base of in-house tools to predict Design parameters such as if an airplane is more suited to have Single or Multi Engines.
-- The training data to fit the model comes from the Telco Customer.
-This dataset contains about 7 thousand customer records.
+- The training data to fit the model comes from the Kaggle data set.
-	- Train data - target: Churn; features: all other variables, but tenure, total charges and customerID
+	- Train data - features: all variables, but: Model, Company, THR, SHP.

-### Predict Tenure
+### Predict Wing Span
 #### Regression Model
-- We want an ML model to predict tenure levels, in months, for a prospect expected to churn.
-A target variable is a discrete number.
-We consider a **regression model**, which is supervised and uni-dimensional.
+- We want an ML model to predict Wing Span, ft.
+The target variable is numerical continous.
+We consider a **regression model**, which is supervised and multidimensional.
-- Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
+- Our ideal outcome is to provide our client with a predictor tool that can assist in feasibility studies of new proposal.
 - The model success metrics are
-	- At least 0.7 for R2 score, on train and test set
+	- At least 0.7!!!!!!!????????? for R2 score, on train and test set
 	- The ML model is considered a failure if:
-		- after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
-Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
-- The output is defined as a continuous value for tenure in months.
-It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).
-- Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
-- The training data to fit the model comes from the Telco Customer.
-This dataset contains about 7 thousand customer records.
-	- Train data - filter data where Churn == 1, then drop the Churn variable.
-Target: tenure; features: all other variables, but total charges and customerID

-#### Classification Model
-- Before the analysis, we visualized a Regressor pipeline to predict Churn; however, the performance didn’t meet the requirement (at least 0.7 for R2 score, on train and test set)
-- We used a technique to convert the ML task from Regression to Classification.
-We discretized the target into 3 ranges: <4 months, 4-20 months and +20 months.
-- The classification pipeline can detect a prospect that would likely churn in less than four months and a prospect that would likely churn in more than 20 months.
-- A target variable is categorical and contains 3 classes.
-We consider a **classification model**, which is supervised and uni-dimensional.
-- Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
-- The model success metrics are
-	- At least 0.8 Recall for <4 months, on train and test set
+		- !!!!!!!!!!!!!!!!
-	- The ML model is considered a failure if:
+- The output is defined as a continuous value for Wing Span in ft.
-		- after 3 months of usage, more than 30% of customers that were expected to churn in <4 months do not churn
-- The output is defined as a class, which maps to a range of tenure in months.
-It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
-If the prospect is online, the prospect will have already provided the input data via a form.
-If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).
-- Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
+- Heuristics: Currently, there are many such predictor tools but most are in-house (and therefore not accessible) and our client want to develope a solid base of in-house tools to predict Design parameters such as Wing Span for different customer specifications.
-- The training data to fit the model comes from the Telco Customer.
-This dataset contains about 7 thousand customer records.
+- The training data to fit the model comes from the Kaggle data set.
-	- Train data - filter data where Churn == 1, then drop the Churn variable.
-Target: tenure; features: all other variables, but total charges and customerID
+    - Train data - Target: Wing Span; features: all other variables, but Model, Company, THR, SHP, Engine_Type, Multi_Engine, TP_mods, Hmax_(One), ROC_(One)

 ### Cluster Analysis
 #### Clustering Model
-- We want an ML model to cluster similar customer behaviour.
+- We want an ML model to cluster airplanes with similare Performance or Design characteristics.
 It is an unsupervised model.
-- Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
+- Our ideal outcome is to provide our client with reliable insight into a key differences between airplanes and what these differences consist of in terms of Design and Performance Parameters and how these are linked.
 - The model success metrics are
-	- at least 0.45 for the average silhouette score
+	- at least 0.45!!!!!!!!!!!!!!!!!! for the average silhouette score
-	- The ML model is considered a failure if the model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
+	- The ML model is considered a failure if the model suggests either to many clusters (>10) or to few clusters (<3) unless these clusters are really distinct and are not trivial considering the data, e.g. belong to a single categorical value that would alter many other features in an equal amount, e.g. TP mods which is a performance enhancing modification to the Engine.
 - The output is defined as an additional column appended to the dataset.
 This column represents the cluster's suggestions.
 It is a categorical and nominal variable represented by numbers starting at 0.
-- Heuristics: Currently, there is no approach to grouping similar customers
+- Heuristics: Clustering or aircraft data has been done before on other data however our client wishes to have their own tool on their own data.
-- The training data to fit the model comes from the Telco Customer.
-This dataset contains about 7 thousand customer records.
+- The training data to fit the model comes from the Kaggle data set.
-	- Train data - features: all variables, but customerID, TotalCharges, Churn, and tenure
+	- Train data - features: all variables, but Model', 'Company', 'Multi_Engine', 'THR', 'SHP', 'Hmax_(One)', and 'ROC_(One)'

 ## Dashboard Design